nezumi1503/nezumi1503.github.io/_portfolio/portfolio-EPS.md

 collection: portfolio
 ---

-The poster was made for (European Physical Society Conference on Plasma Physics, Prague 2018)[https://eps2018.eli-beams.eu/en/].
+The poster was made for [European Physical Society Conference on Plasma Physics, Prague 2018](https://eps2018.eli-beams.eu/en/).

 Download the version with a better resolution [here](/files/EPSposter.pdf).